NREL/gaps/examples/example_users.rst

 Batched Execution
 *****************
-It is often desirable to conduct multiple end-to-end executions of a model and compare the results across the scenarios.
+It is often desirable to conduct multiple end-to-end executions of a model and compare the results across scenarios.
 While manual execution is feasible for small parameter spaces, the task becomes increasingly challenging as the parameter space expands.
 Managing the setup of hundreds or thousands of run directories manually not only becomes impractical but also introduces a heightened risk of errors.